 A VPN is a type of software that lets you establish secure connections (encrypted data tunnels) using your existing Web connection, for the purpose of disguising your online identity.

 Speaking of the need to create secure connections, you might not even be aware that you offer a lot of information that malicious actors would love to exploit.
 Some of it is obvious – such as your credit card number, passport details, bank account logins, and so on.
 That’s why finance-related websites and other online services that send and receive sensitive information have special technologies to protect that information.

-Your bank should have an address that starts with ‘HTTPS’ rather than ‘HTTP‘, which shows that it’s secure.
-No one can ‘listen in’ when you send your username and password to the bank because the information is written in a special code.
+Your bank should have an address that starts with ‘HTTPS’ rather than ‘HTTP,’ which shows that it’s secure.
+No one can ‘listen in’ when you send your username and password to your bank because the information is written in a special code.
 In other words, it’s encrypted.

-This is great for your bank-specific details, but there’s still a lot of information you’re broadcasting on the Internet which you may not want other people to know.
+That’s great for your bank-specific data, but there’s still a lot of information you’re broadcasting on the Internet which you may not want other people to know.
 It’s not just criminals either.
-You also have to think about corporations and governments as well.
+You also have to think about privacy-intruding corporations and governments as well.

 How Does a VPN Work?

 Once you connect to a VPN server, three things will happen.
 That would be – encapsulation, encryption, and authentication.
 Here’s what each of these is capable of doing.